tbishaw-stat6250/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 1]
+- *Question* (cnguyen77-stat6250): How to specify a variable list in MEAN function?
+- *Answer* (cnguyen77-stat6250): When specifying a variable list, be sure to precede the list with the word OF.
+If you omit the word OF, the function argument might not be interpreted as expected.

 [Course Textbook Chapter 13, Problem 2]
+- *Question* (cnguyen77-stat6250): What happens when there is a multiplication of character variables and numeric variables in SAS?
+- *Answer* (cnguyen77-stat6250): SAS automatically converts the character values to numeric values so that the calculation can occur.
+Whenever data is automatically converted, a message is written to the SAS log stating that the conversion has occurred.

 [Course Textbook Chapter 13, Problem 3]
+- *Question* (cnguyen77-stat6250): How to convert character values to numeric values?
+- *Answer* (cnguyen77-stat6250): You explicitly convert character values to numeric values by using the INPUT function.
+Be sure to select an informat that can read the form of the values.

 [Course Textbook Chapter 13, Problem 4]
+- *Question* (cnguyen77-stat6250): How to convert numeric values to character values?
+- *Answer* (cnguyen77-stat6250): You explicitly convert numeric values to character values by using the PUT function.
+Be sure to select a format that can read the form of the values.

 [Course Textbook Chapter 13, Problem 5]
+- *Question* (cnguyen77-stat6250): What does the YEAR function do?
+- *Answer* (cnguyen77-stat6250): The YEAR function returns a four-digit numeric value that represents the year (for example, 2002).

 [Course Textbook Chapter 13, Problem 6]
+- *Question* (cnguyen77-stat6250): How to extract words from a character value?
+- *Answer* (cnguyen77-stat6250): The SCAN function is used to extract words from a character value when you know the order of the words, when their position varies, and when the words are marked by some delimiter.

 [Course Textbook Chapter 13, Problem 7]
+- *Question* (cnguyen77-stat6250): When is the best to use SUBSTR function?
+- *Answer* (cnguyen77-stat6250): The SUBSTR function is best used when you know the exact position of the substring to extract from the character value.
+You specify the position to start from and the number of characters to extract.

 [Course Textbook Chapter 13, Problem 10]
+- *Question* (cnguyen77-stat6250):